saichandglobal/ssss/.gitlab/issue_templates/onboarding-oncall.md

 ### Asking for help

 Make sure you know how to:
-- [ ] Page IMOC by typing `/pd trigger` in slack, then choosing `GitLab Production - IMOC` under `Impacted Service`.
+- [ ] Page IMOC by typing `/pd trigger` in slack, then choosing `GitLab Production - Incident Manager` under `Impacted Service`.
-- [ ] Page CMOC by typing `/pd trigger` in slack, then choosing `GitLab Production - CMOC` under `Impacted Service`.
+- [ ] Page CMOC by typing `/pd trigger` in slack, then choosing `Incident Management - CMOC` under `Impacted Service`.
-- [ ] Page Security by typing `/security Please joing us for incident#123` in slack.
-[Handbook](https://about.gitlab.com/handbook/engineering/security/#engaging-the-security-on-call).
+- [ ] Page Security - for medium/high severity incidents, refer to [how to engage the SEOC](https://about.gitlab.com/handbook/engineering/security/security-operations/sirt/engaging-security-on-call.html#engage-the-security-engineer-on-call).
+For lower severity incidents, refer to the [incident severity table](https://about.gitlab.com/handbook/engineering/security/security-operations/sirt/engaging-security-on-call.html#incident-severity) to determine the right course of action.
-- [ ] Page Dev by typing `/devoncall incident-issue-url into #dev-escalation`.
+- [ ] Page Dev by typing `/devoncall incident-issue-url` into `#dev-escalation`.
 [Handbook](https://about.gitlab.com/handbook/engineering/development/processes/Infra-Dev-Escalation/process.html#weekdays).

 ### Tools